Radovan Karadžić: Arrest and trial

-The arrest of Radovan Karadžić took place on 21 July 2008 in Belgrade.
-He was in hiding, posing as a doctor of alternative medicine mostly in Belgrade but also in Vienna, Austria.
+The arrest of Radovan Karadžić took place on 21 July 2008 in Batajnica, Belgrade although Karadžić's lawyer claimed the arrest occurred earlier on 18 July.
+He was recorded leaving an apartment on Yuri Gagarin Street registered under the name "Maksimović" and boarding a bus bound for Vrdnik, from where he planned to cross into Croatia.
+He later admitted to having several alternate hide-outs around Serbia and that he had switched residences four times within the month.
+Karadžić stated that he intended to turn himself in sometime in January 2009, as he believed that any legal recourse against him would be handled by the Serbian government rather than international authorities by the end of the year.

 Karadžić was transferred into ICTY custody in The Hague on 30 July.
 Karadžić appeared before judge Alphons Orie on 31 July, in the tribunal, which has sentenced 64 accused since 1993.
 During the first hearing Radovan Karadžić expressed a fear for his life by saying: "If Holbrooke wants my death and regrets there is no death sentence at this court, I want to know if his arm is long enough to reach me here." and stated that the deal he made with Richard Holbrooke is the reason why it took 13 years for him to appear in front of the ICTY.
 He made similar accusations against the former U.S. Secretary of State Madeleine Albright.
 Muhamed Sacirbey, Bosnian foreign minister at the time, claimed that a Karadžić-Holbrooke deal was made in July 1996.

 In August 2008, Karadžić claimed there is a conspiracy against him and refused to enter a plea, whereupon the court entered a plea of not guilty on his behalf to all 11 charges.
 He called the tribunal, chaired by Scottish judge Iain Bonomy, a "court of NATO" disguised as a court of the international community.